-Have you ever wondered what all of those computer ports on laptops do?
-Maybe you have some ports on your laptop that you are unsure of?
-In this comprehensive guide, we will explain the different kinds of ports that you can find on both the latest laptops and older models too.
+Have you ever wondered what all those computer ports on laptops are for?
+Maybe you’ve some ports on your laptop that you’re not sure about?
+In this comprehensive guide, we’ll explain the different types of ports you can find on both the newest laptops and older models.

-It can be pretty overwhelming to see all of those ports on a laptop.
-You may recognize some of them straight away if you have been a computer user for a while.
-Others may be totally unfamiliar to you.
-We want you to know what all of the ports on your laptop do and why they are there.
-All of the ports have a specific function.
+It can be quite overwhelming to see all these ports on a laptop.
+Some of them you may recognize right away if you’ve been using a computer for a while.
+Others may be completely foreign to you.
+We want you to know what the ports on your laptop are for and why they’re there.
+All ports have a specific function.

-There will be different ports on your laptop if it is a really modern model compared to an older laptop.
-Most laptop owners do not know the purpose of all of the ports on their machine.
-No laptop ports are there for show—they are all included for a reason.
+If your laptop is a modern model, there will be different ports than on an older laptop.
+Most laptop owners don’t know the purpose of all the ports on their device.
+The ports on a laptop aren’t just there for show – they’re all there for a reason.

-We will discuss the most commonly found ports on laptops and those that are not so common.
-There will be a detailed explanation on how you can use each of the ports so you will have no doubts about anything after reading this guide.
+We’ll discuss the most common ports on laptops and the ones that aren’t as common.
+It’ll be explained in detail how you can use each port, so you won’t have any doubts after reading this guide.

 USB laptop ports

-You will find USB ports on laptops of all ages.
-It is likely that you are probably familiar with this laptop port.
-However, there are different types of USB ports and we will explain all of them.
+You’ll find USB ports on laptops of all ages.
+You’re probably familiar with this laptop port.
+However, there are different types of USB ports and we’ll explain them all.

-A universal serial bus (USB) port allows you to connect several different devices to your laptop.
-If the device is USB compatible, then you can probably connect and use it.
+A USB (Universal Serial Bus) port allows you to connect various devices to your laptop.
+If the device is USB compatible, you can probably plug it in and use it.
 Here are some examples of USB devices:

 - External hard drive